Email Testing in CI/CD Pipelines: A Developer's Guide

 Integrating Email Tests into Your CI/CD Pipeline

 Leverage email testing libraries and frameworks to simplify test development.
 These tools provide pre-built functions for common email testing tasks.
-They handle complexities like SMTP connections and email parsing.
+They handle complexities like smtp connections and email parsing.

 Here's an example of using Python to check if an email contains specific text: